 Interstate 8 travels west through southwestern Arizona en route to California's Imperial Valley and San Diego on the coast.
-Interstate 10 turns northwest at this interchange so that it can connect to Phoenix, Chuckwalla Valley, Coachella Valley, and ultimately the Los Angeles Basin.
+Interstate 10 continues northwest to Phoenix, Chuckwalla Valley, Coachella Valley, and ultimately the Los Angeles Basin.
 Photo taken 01/17/05.

-Westbound Interstate 10 westbound approaches Exit 200 / Sunland Gin Road and Exit 199 / Interstate 8 westbound.
-A third panel is displayed on this sign bridge portraying Interstate 8 as the preferred route for traffic bound for metropolitan Los Angeles, California.
+Westbound Interstate 10 westbound approaches Exit 200 / Sunland Gin Road and Exit 199 / Interstate 8 west.
+Interstate 8 and Arizona 85 form the preferred bypass route for traffic bound for I-10 west to Los Angeles, California.
 These signs were placed sometime between 2003 and 2005.
-Note the use of the Arizona state name in the Interstate shields.
 Photo taken 01/17/05.

 Perspective from Interstate 10 east

 The first guide sign for Exit 199 / Interstate 8 west on Interstate 10 east.
-Ahead is the Exit 198 diamond interchange with Jimmie Kerr Boulevard (Arizona 84).
-This is one of two Interstate 10 interchanges to serve the town of Casa Grande.
-Photo taken 01/17/05.
+Ahead is the folded diamond interchange (Exit 199) with Jimmie Kerr Boulevard (old Arizona 84) in south Casa Grande Photo taken 01/17/05.

 One mile north of the trumpet interchange (Exit 199) with Interstate 8 west to Gila Bend on I-10 east.
 Photo taken 01/17/05.

 Exit 199 parts ways with I-10 east just south of Jimmie Kerr Boulevard (old AZ 84).
 Interstate 8 west circumvents the Case Grande Mountains west.
 Photo taken 01/17/05.